Petersons Chapter 2

 “Thanks, Robert.
 That’s good news.”

-I knew the next few weeks would be full.
+I knew the next few weeks would be busy.
 There were end-of-semester exams and new course preps, especially getting all the materials together for the forensic seminar.
 Then there were the holidays, a flight to visit my parents in Chicago and Marshall’s parents in Carbondale, Illinois.

 “Dr. Norman,” Chie said, raising her hand, “I used this program in another class, and every student had access to everyone else’s work, but some students didn’t post many files.”

-“We’ll be using Professor Mark Winslow’s new book In Pursuit of Justice: Forensics and the Judicial Process as our basic text.
-The reading, lecture, and exam schedules are in your syllabi; we’ll hold to them, as closely as possible.”
+“We’ll use Professor Mark Winslow’s new book ‘In Pursuit of Justice: Forensics and the Judicial Process,’ as our basic text.
+I have listed all the reading, lecture, and exam schedules in your syllabi; we’ll follow them as closely as possible.”

 “I’m delighted to meet you,” he said to the students.
 “I’ve already made some of your acquaintance, and I look forward to meeting the rest of you.”